Our service now covers areas all across Canada

 Traditionally, an outdoor kitchen is built with a steel frame and cement boarding.
 This is the safest route, and although there may be other methods, this is the one we are recommending you follow.
 Make sure that your kitchen is supported by a solid surface, and this should be at least 4” thick.
 You should choose concrete to be safe, and avoid using pavers or anything that will sink into the soft ground below.
 Once a base has been constructed, start by welding a frame for your kitchen, using 304 stainless steel and aluminum studs.

 Recently, manufacturers and homeowners alike are experimenting with concrete panels.
 Concrete panels are now made lightweight while remaining durable, so they are an excellent option for building your outdoor kitchen.
 If you choose this method, manufacturers will cut pieces according to your measurements, and they will be shipped to you in panels that are ready to be assembled.
-The benefit of this method is that the cost is cheaper than the stainless-steel method, and concrete can withstand fire, rot and mould as well as other harm caused by outdoor elements.
+The benefit of this method is that the cost is cheaper than the stainless-steel method, and concrete can withstand fire, rot and mould.

 Of course, although this method is cheaper, it will be significantly heavier, and therefore, the frame you build will need to support the weight of the concrete.
 Further, when it comes to building the frame itself if pieces break or are installed incorrectly, you’ll have to rely on the manufacturer for any repairs.
 All of this is important to bear in mind when making a decision regarding your outdoor kitchen structural materials.